rodger0531/foobook-mirror/Server/README.md

 	NOTE: PLEASE CREATE A NEW ENTRY EVERYTIME YOU COMMIT A CHANGE TO THIS FOLDER.
 =========================================================================================

+06/03/2014 - Rodger

+	- Added test_data.php
+		- Adds 8 users and befriends them.
+		- Will be updated in future to meet our needs.

 04/03/2014 - Tharman

 	- Updated the 'query.php' file.
 SOME CHANGES MAY OR MAY NOT BE NEEDED NOW!